 We respect you and your body.
 You will often hear me ask if I can fix your hair/shirt, or warn you that I may get in close to show you a pose: this is because I respect your space and your choice.
 I want you to feel comfortable.
 When children are present, I want to teach them that they have control over their bodies and souls.
 This is important.

 I love community.
-I worked with Pridefest for almost half my life; I teach full time; I have a wide community that has supported me through a lot of difficult times, and has always made sure I feel respected, accepted, and loved.
+I worked with Pridefest for years; I taught full time; I have a wide community that has supported me through a lot of difficult times, and has always made sure I feel respected, accepted, and loved.

 I feel it is my duty to give back for all this world has given me.